Student Services

 Student Volunteer Center

 Since the Student Volunteer Center’s inception in 1984, Oklahoma State University students have served at hundreds of non-profit agencies, building a reputation of civic responsibility within higher education and other communities in Oklahoma.
 Working together toward a common goal, the Student Volunteer Center has had an impact on communities worldwide.
-The focus of the Student Volunteer Center is to provide OSU students with opportunities that reflect academic needs and personal interests.
+The focus of the Student Volunteer Center is to provide OSU students purposeful volunteer opportunities to give back to our community.
 Working with local, state and national non-profit agencies, students at Oklahoma State University are provided with opportunities to grow and excel through meaningful hands-on involvement in service, research and academic activities.
 Through information sessions and an annual part-time work and service fair, a traditional fall event, the Student Volunteer Center keeps students informed about upcoming events and needs in the local community.
 Through civic engagement participation, students learn and develop through active participation in thoughtfully organized service experiences that meet actual community needs.
-Undergraduate students completing 400 hours of service during up to five years at OSU, and graduate students completing 300 hours of service during their academic programs are eligible to wear the Orange Honor CORD at graduation.
+Undergraduates, if you have 400 cumulative impacts and hours at your graduation semester, you can apply for the exclusive Orange C.O.R.D.
+Transfers and Graduates, if you have 100 cumulative impacts and hours per year you are at OSU, you can apply for the exclusive Orange C.O.R.D.
 The Student Volunteer Center continues to enrich lives of our community members through intergenerational and interpretive service projects.
-It is only through the exceptional spirit of volunteerism at Oklahoma State University that the SVC records immense success in its programs and activities.
-With more than 1,064,290 hours of community service recorded, we continue to set and reach new goals.

 Student Union Activities Board